In a disaster scenario that leads to economic collapse, medicines will be one of the most in-demand barter items.

 Plants for Wound Treatment

 Save your first aid supplies for serious wounds (learn how to pack a wilderness first aid kit here).
-For smaller wounds, you can try yarrow for encouraging healing and disinfecting the wound.
+For more minor wounds, you can try yarrow to encourage healing and disinfecting the wound.

-Crush the leaves and flowers of yarrow and apply it topically to small cuts and scratches.
-It will help blood clotting and its antiseptic qualities will also prevent infection.
+Crush the yarrow leaves and flowers and apply them topically to minor cuts and scratches.
+It will help blood clotting, and its antiseptic qualities will prevent infection.

 Plants for Pain Relief

-Pain is mostly caused by inflammation.
+Pain is mainly caused by inflammation.
 By reducing inflammation, you can reduce pain.
-These medicinal plants are great for conditions like arthritis, headache, or minor injuries.
+These medicinal plants are great for arthritis, headaches, or minor injuries.

 Black Willow Bark

-The bark from this medicinal plant contains something called salicin, which is a predecessor to aspirin.
+The bark from this medicinal plant contains something called salicin, a predecessor to aspirin.
 Shave off some bark and chew on it to relieve pain.
 It can also help reduce fever.

-There are over 300 types of smilax, including several species which live in the warmer areas of the United States.
+There are over 300 types of smilax, including several species that live in the warmer areas of the United States.
 They can be chewed to help relieve pain.

-Birch bark contains something called salicylates which have strong pain relief qualities.
+Birchbark contains salicylates, which have strong pain relief qualities.
 You can scrape bark from twigs and boil them in hot water for 10 minutes to make a tea.
 The ratio is about ¼ tsp (1-2 grams) of bark per cup of water.
 Be careful about consuming too much of this medicinal plant because it can cause nausea or upset stomach.
 If this occurs, stop using it.

 Plants for Natural Antibiotics

-Lots of plants have natural antibiotic properties, which they developed over millions of years as a natural defense system.
-They might not work against super strains, so you’ll still want antibiotics in your SHTF first aid kit.
+Many plants have natural antibiotic properties developed over millions of years as a natural defense system.
+They might not work against super strains, so you’ll still want antibiotics in your survival medical kit.

 Garlic is one of the most well-known natural antibiotics.
-You can just swallow tons of cloves when sick to kill bacteria and boost immunity.
+When sick, you can swallow tons of cloves to kill bacteria and boost immunity.
 You can also apply garlic juice topically.